Getting started in QRSS (very slow Morse code)

 [ YES ] [ No ] [ Cancel ]

 Click 'Yes' if you think your soundcard requires this "stabilisation", or 'No' if your soundcard is stable enough without the continuous sampling rate detection (more on that in an extra document).
-By default, the program will select DHO38 (a transmitter operated by the German Navy on 23.4 kHz) as reference.
+For example, you could select DHO38 (a transmitter operated by the German Navy on 23.4 kHz) as reference.
 If you have another suitable transmitter in your 'neighbourhood', preferable in the ground wave range, select that transmitter instead.
 To do this, open the 'Reference Frequ.' combo in the SR Detector control panel...

 screenshot 'Sampling Rate Detector'

-There is a long list of other VLF MSK transmitters in it; not all have been tested by the author, and some of them may not be transmitting 24/7 !
-So make sure the signal is strong enough, and watch the reference spectrum on the 'Scope' tab in the same control window.
+There is a long list of VLF MSK transmitters in it; not all have been tested by the author, and some of them may not be transmitting 24/7 !
+So make sure the signal is strong enough, and watch the reference spectrum on the 'Scope' tab in the SR calib control window (when the audio processing thread has been restarted, after confirming the sampling rate as explained further below).
 If the reference is a sufficiently strong MSK signal, it should look like this (after a few dozen seconds of operation) :

 screenshot of the scope window with MSK spectrum

-After a couple of seconds (or minutes, for the very slow modes), the first spectrum lines should appear on the waterfall (spectrogram).
+After that step, the audio processing thread will be started again.
+A couple of seconds later (or minutes, for the very slow modes), the first spectrum lines should appear on the waterfall (spectrogram).
 Details about the waterfall display are here.

 It's important to adjust the contrast and brightness controls for waterfall.
 These are the 'B' (brightness) and 'C' (contrast) sliders on the left side of the main window.